vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 debugger](https://en.wikipedia.org/wiki/Stepping_(debugging)), adding
 copious log lines, and trying several times with enough variation to conditions.
-In fact, I'd say that most front-end problems in browsers (tied to JavaScript execution) can be solved with these (with some binary searching when operating over large possibility spaces) and some basic programming knowledge.
+In fact, I'd say that most front-end problems in browsers (tied to JavaScript execution) that can semi-reliably be locally replicated can be solved with these (with some binary searching when operating over large possibility spaces) and some basic programming knowledge.
 But this process can be very painful.
-If you don't have a lot of specific skills and still want to do magic, this still does have a crazy-high return on investment in terms of the perception game.
-I've done this kind of thing a few times, generally figuring out what's going on with JavaScript code and API calls by third parties where I can only see the minified code as it executes on the browser, and don't have access to the original pretty structured source code.
 The final takeaway looks neat and simple, but the discovery process is ugly because there is a lot of code to go through and I don't have access to the source code to understand the original structure.
-Even so, that 2-3 hours of focused brute-forcing is a small price to pay for the impressiveness of the eventual finding and the value it adds in terms of getting to the bottom of the problem.

 This is an area where doing things like Olympiads is disproportionately helpful, even after controlling for overall effects